-The Safe Climate Campaign fights global warming by working for big, specific measures to reduce greenhouse gas emissions.
+The Safe Climate Transport Campaign, formerly the Safe Climate Campaign, fights global warming by working for big, specific measures to reduce greenhouse gas emissions.
 We run tough advocacy campaigns to:

 - Slash auto emissions and cut the nation’s oil use in half;

 - Pressure federal and state governments to adopt steps that dramatically cut global warming pollution;

 - Hold polluters and government officials accountable, to achieve the maximum reductions in greenhouse gas emissions; and,

 - Educate the public about global warming and the actions that will combat it.

 The Safe Climate Transport Campaign is a project of the Center for Biological Diversity.

 The Safe Climate Campaign is grateful to the 2032 Trust, Changing Horizons Fund of the Rockefeller Family Fund, Crow’s Nest Fund, Lillian S. Isaacson Philanthropic Fund of the Jewish Communal Fund, Tortuga Foundation, Better World Fund and Moxie Foundation for providing financial support.